 The first program broadcast on NPR was live coverage of the U.S. Senate deliberations on the Vietnam War in April 1971.
 NPR has also won numerous awards since its launch.
-Currently, Jarl Mohn is the CEO of NPR and the Ombudsman/Public Editor is Elizabeth Jensen.
-A list of NPR’s Board of Directors can be found Here.
+Currently, Jarl Mohn is the NPR CEO, and the Ombudsman/Public Editor is Elizabeth Jensen.
+A list of NPR’s Board of Directors can be found here.

 Funded by / Ownership

-According to a Columbia Journalism Review article dated 2010, a large portion of NPR’s revenue comes from dues and fees paid by Member stations and by corporate sponsorships.
-In another article by Columbia Journalism Review they state that as of 2017, NPR receives less than 1 percent of its total funding from the Corporation for Public Broadcasting(CPB).
-Other sources of revenue include institutional grants, individual contributions and fees paid by users of the Public Radio Satellite System.
+According to a Columbia Journalism Review article dated 2010, a large portion of NPR’s revenue comes from dues and fees paid by Member stations and corporate sponsorships.
+In another article by Columbia Journalism Review, they state that as of 2017, NPR receives less than 1 percent of its total funding from the Corporation for Public Broadcasting(CPB).
+Other revenue sources include institutional grants, individual contributions, and fees paid by the Public Radio Satellite System users.
 You can view all of NPR’s Financial Statements Here.

-In 2000, the conservative pro-Israel media watchdog group CAMERA, accused NPR of being biased against Israel.
-In 2001, FAIR (Fairness and Accuracy in Reporting), a progressive media watchdog group criticized NPR for favoring Israel.
-FAIR also states “NPR is definitely skewing right.”
-Tim Groseclose, a professor in the Economics and Political Science Department at UCLA, and Jeff Milyo, an economics professor at the University of Missouri, reports NPR has liberal bias.
-Further, according to a Pew Research survey, 67% of NPR listeners identify as left of center, with 41% claiming to be consistently liberal.
-Finally, According to the Washington Post, NPR CEO Jarl Mohn has contributed to Democratic candidates in statewide races, including the campaign of Robert Reich, President Bill Clinton’s secretary of labor.
+In 2000, the conservative pro-Israel media watchdog group CAMERA accused NPR of being biased against Israel.
+In 2001, FAIR (Fairness and Accuracy in Reporting), a progressive media watchdog group, criticized NPR for favoring Israel.
+FAIR also states, “NPR is definitely skewing right.”
+Tim Groseclose, a professor in the Economics and Political Science Department at UCLA, and Jeff Milyo, an economics professor at the University of Missouri, report NPR has a liberal bias.
+According to a Pew Research survey, 67% of NPR listeners identify as left of center, with 41% being consistently liberal.
+Finally, According to the Washington Post, NPR CEO Jarl Mohn has contributed to Democratic candidates in statewide races, including Robert Reich’s campaign, President Bill Clinton’s secretary of labor.

-In review, NPR (National Public Radio) uses moderately emotional loaded headlines such as this: “President Trump’s Description of What’s ‘Fake’ Is Expanding.”
-Generally, story selection favors the Left with stories such as these: “Rise Of LGBTQ Candidates Could Usher In A ‘Rainbow Wave’ In 2018” and Majority Of Americans Don’t Want Roe v.
+In review, NPR (National Public Radio) uses moderately emotionally loaded headlines such as this: “President Trump’s Description of What’s ‘Fake’ Is Expanding.”
+Generally, story selection favors the Left with stories such as these: “Rise Of LGBTQ Candidates Could Usher In A ‘Rainbow Wave’ In 2018,” and Majority Of Americans Don’t Want Roe v.
 Wade Overturned.
-They also report right leaning opinion pieces such as this: A Free-Market Economy Keeps Capitalism Ticking.
+They also report right-leaning opinion pieces such as this: A Free-Market Economy Keeps Capitalism Ticking.

-Overall, we rate NPR (National Public Radio) Left-Center Biased based on story selection that leans slightly left and Very High for factual reporting due to thorough sourcing and very accurate news reporting.
-(5/18/2016) Updated (M. Huitsing 9/4/2018)
+Overall, we rate NPR (National Public Radio) Left-Center Biased based on story selection that leans slightly left and High for factual reporting due to thorough sourcing and accurate news reporting.
+(5/18/2016) Updated (M. Huitsing 06/30/2023)